 Once you know what clothes to bring, it is time to choose your accessories and other extras.
 Most important, prepare a small ziplock bag with all the toiletries you will need.

-Toothpaste, toothbrush, insect repellent, conditioner, sunscreen, even shower gel to use in case your hotel does offer it.
+Toothpaste, toothbrush, insect repellent, conditioner, sunscreen, and even shower gel to use in case your hotel does offer it.

-Make sure you do not bring any bottle more than 50ml.
+Make sure you do not bring any bottle of more than 50ml.
 After all, your backpack will go with you on the plane.

 A good rule of thumb is to bring the lightest and smallest possible versions of your necessary items.
 And this also applies to tech gadgets.

-For example, you will not need a laptop or tablet if you can access your social media and internet on your smartphone.
+For example, you will not need a laptop or tablet if you can access your social media and the internet on your smartphone.